Toptal: Marketing Data Scientist

 - Fully remote

-- Unlimited PTO: We focus on results.
-Take what you need.
+- Flexible PTO: We focus on results.

 LawnStarter provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
 We comply with applicable state and local laws governing nondiscrimination in employment.

-To apply: https://weworkremotely.com/remote-jobs/lawnstarter-senior-webflow-designer
+To apply: https://weworkremotely.com/remote-jobs/lawnstarter-senior-webflow-designer-1

 Company Name